Enrique of Malacca: Magellan expedition

 Enrique accompanied Magellan back to Europe and onwards on Magellan's search for a westward passage to the East Indies, and he served as an interpreter for the Spaniards.
 American historian Laurence Bergreen says that Enrique was believed to be a native of the Spice Islands.
 Magellan produced letters from a Portuguese acquaintance, Francisco Serrão, who located the Spice Islands so far to the east of Spain, that they lay in the area granted to Spain, rather than Portugal.
 This gave Spain an opportunity to claim the Spice Islands.

 Ginés de Mafra explicitly states in his first hand account that Enrique was taken on the expedition primarily because of his ability to speak the Malay language: "He [Magellan] told his men that they were now in the land he had desired, and sent a man named Herédia, who was the ship's clerk, ashore with a Native they had taken, so they said, because he was known to speak Malay, the language spoken in the Southeast Asia Archipelago."
-The island in the Philippines where Enrique spoke and was understood by the natives was Mazaua, which Mafra locates somewhere near Mindanao.
+The islands in the Philippines where Enrique spoke as interpreter and was understood by the natives included Suluan (recorded as "Zuluan"), Limasawa ("Mazaua"), and Cebu ("Zubu").
+In Cebu, Magellan conversed with its ruler Rajah Humabon through Enrique, directly or indirectly as a trader from Siam was also there and relayed at least some of Humabon's words to Enrique.

 After Magellan's death

 Magellan had provided in his will that Enrique was to be freed upon his death.
-But after the battle, the remaining ships' masters refused this bequest.
+But after the Battle of Mactan in which Magellan was killed and Enrique was wounded along with other survivors like Pigafetta, the new captain, Juan Sebastián Elcano revoked Enrique's freedom after about 15 minutes.

+Furious, Enrique did some mistranslating between the new captain and the King of Cebu.
+This caused an ambush that killed 26 men, decreasing the numbers of Magellan's crew (not including Ferdinand Magellan himself) from 130 to 104.

-The Genoese pilot of the Magellan expedition wrongly stated in his eye-witness account that the Spaniards had no interpreter when they returned to Cebu, because Enrique had died on Mactan along with Magellan during the Battle of Mactan in 1521.
-However, Enrique was very much alive on 1 May 1521, and attended a feast given by Rajah Humabon to the Spaniards.
-Antonio Pigafetta writes that the survivor João Serrão, who was pleading with the crew from the shore to save him from the Cebuano tribesmen, said that all those who went to the banquet were slain, except for Enrique.
+The Genoese pilot of the Magellan expedition wrongly stated in his eyewitness account that the Spaniards had no interpreter when they returned to Cebu, because Enrique had died on Mactan along with Magellan.
+However, Enrique was alive on 1 May 1521, and attended a feast given by Rajah Humabon to the Spaniards.
+Pigafetta writes that the survivor João Serrão, who was pleading with the crew from the shore to save him from the Cebuano tribesmen, said that all those who went to the banquet were slain, except for Enrique.
 A discourse by Giovanni Battista Ramusio claims that Enrique warned the Chief of Subuth [sic] that the Spaniards were plotting to capture the king and that this led to the murder of Serrão and others at the banquet.